Thaharim-dev/BPMN-Process-partner-generator-M.Sc.-Thesis-University-of-Pisa-Italy-/README.md

 # BPMN-Process-partner-generator-M.Sc.-Thesis-University-of-Pisa-Italy-
-Given a single BPMN process, the idea is to generate automatically the skeleton of a "dual" partner for it.
+Given a single BPMN process, the idea is to generate the skeleton of a "dual" partner for it.
+The idea is to create the skeleton of a "dual" partner for it.
+Roughly, send activities will correspond to receive activities, and vice versa, XOR-splits to event-based gateways, and every other element will be preserved.
+The theoretical part would consist of defining the concept of "dual".
+The main practical difficulty is to find some libraries to parse and write .bpmn files, as otherwise they must be implemented